sass/sass/proposal/indented-syntax-improvements.md

 ### Places where a line break must create a statement break

-By design, line breaks are ignored as meaningless white space, except in contexts where the semantics define that a statement may end.
+By design, line breaks are ignored as meaningless white space except in contexts where the semantics define that a statement may end.
 When an author inserts a line break they intend to be meaningless in a position where a statement may end, the statement will end, and parsing will most likely fail on